 You will need the free Acrobat Download from Adobe to view and print the application form.

 Please thoroughly read the client information documents (pages 1-4) and keep them for your records.
 The Application for Services and Health Information History (pages 5-10) are for you to fill out completely, being sure to sign and date where applicable.
 Please return these documents to us 48 hours before your appointment.

 - Mail to The Ayurvedic Institute, attn: Student Clinic, 11311 Menaul Blvd NE, Albuquerque NM 87112

 - Drop off at the Main Office of the Ayurvedic Institute: Monday through Friday, 9 am to 6 pm

 - Download the form onto your computer.
 Close your internet browser then open the downloaded file in Adobe Acrobat.
 Fill out the form.
 Save it and email the saved file to clinic/at/ayurveda.com

 (505) 291-9698, x131

-Please Note: The Student Clinic is not an emergency medical facility nor does it include medical diagnosis or medical treatment and is not a substitute for medical care.
+Please Note: The Ayurvedic Institute's Clinic is not an emergency medical facility nor does it include medical diagnosis or medical treatment and is not a substitute for medical care.
 Ayurveda is currently considered a form of complementary and alternative medicine in the United States.
 It is not licensed by the state of New Mexico as a medical discipline or practice.
 All services and treatments provided are complementary or alternative to health care services provided by health care practitioners currently licensed by the state of New Mexico.
 Ayurveda is complementary to and supportive of traditional western medicine as practiced in the United States.